restic/restic/doc/020_installation.rst

 release page <https://github.com/restic/restic/releases/latest>`__.
 These builds are considered stable and releases are made regularly in a controlled manner.

-There's both pre-compiled binaries for different platforms as well as the source code available for download.
+There are pre-compiled binaries and source code available for various platforms to download.
 Just download and run the one matching your system.

 The official binaries can be updated in place using the ``restic self-update`` command (needs restic 0.9.3 or later):